Skip to Content

 “For an enlarged prostate, generally medication is often the first treatment option,” Dr. Maes says.
 “Prescription medication can relax the muscles around the neck of the bladder, as well as the muscle fibers in the prostate.”

-Medication also can also help shrink the size of the prostate.
+Medication also can help shrink the size of the prostate.
 If medication is not effective, or if you already have severe symptoms, minimally invasive surgery is another option.
 Dr. Maes offers a minimally invasive, outpatient procedure called UroLift.

 Prostate Cancer Screenings